 The Roger G. and Gaile T. Taylor Honors Program at Louisburg College encourages, communicates, and rewards academic excellence.
-The program offers enhanced learning and travel opportunities, as well as additional scholarship funding, to students who demonstrate a high level of interest, initiative, and ability.
-Honors students are expected to be actively involved in their educational experience.
+The program offers enhanced learning and travel opportunities as well as additional scholarship funding to students who demonstrate a high level of interest, initiative, and ability.
+The program requires students to be actively involved in their educational experience.

-The program's director, Candace Jones, works with other faculty members to create engaging course offerings and will serve as the students' academic advisor.
-Students who complete the requirements of the program will receive an honors designation on their diplomas and transcripts and will receive special recognition at Commencement.
+The program's director, Katie Bolling, works with other faculty members to create engaging course offerings and serves as the students' academic advisor.
+Students who complete the requirements of the program receive an honors designation on their diploma and transcript and special recognition at commencement.

-For more information about the Taylor Honors Program or to receive application materials, please contact:
+To receive more information about the Taylor Honors Program or application materials, please contact:

-Honors program students should complete 12 hours of honors coursework during their four semesters at Louisburg College.
-The 12 hours will be earned through honors-designated courses and honors-option courses.
-At least one honors-designated course will be offered each semester and will be reserved only for honors students.
+Taylor Honors Program students are required to complete 12 hours of honors coursework during their four semesters at Louisburg College.
+Louisburg College offers at least one honors-designated course each semester reserved only for honors students.

-A well-rounded student participates in the full college experience by taking advantage of learning and social activities outside of the classroom.
+Taylor Honors Program students are well-rounded participating in the full college experience by taking advantage of learning and social activities outside of the classroom.
 The honors program offers enhanced travel and cultural opportunities to its students (see program benefits below).
-Honors Program students will participate in and lead a number of activities throughout their time at Louisburg College.
+Honors program students participate in and lead several activities throughout their time at Louisburg College.

-During their second year, Honors Program students will complete a service learning project that will be facilitated by the program director.
-Students will have an opportunity to work in groups to serve the local community and to develop their leadership skills in a constructive and meaningful way.
+During their second year, honors program students complete a service-learning project facilitated by the program director.
+Students have an opportunity to work in groups to serve the local community and to develop their leadership skills in a constructive and meaningful way.

-Honors program students are awarded a merit scholarship each year in recognition of their outstanding academic achievement.
-In order to keep this scholarship and remain in the honors program, students must maintain a 3.0 grade point average and earn no less than a "B" in any honors-designated course.
+Louisburg College awards all Taylor Honors Program students a merit scholarship each year in recognition of their outstanding academic achievement.
+To keep this scholarship and remain in the honors program, students must maintain a 3.0-grade point average and earn no less than a "B" in any honors-designated course.

-Members will enjoy all-expense paid educational travel experiences throughout the academic year.
-Past excursions include: white water rafting, cave spelunking, hiking, theatre performances, museums, and many more!
+Members enjoy all-expense paid educational travel experiences throughout the academic year.
+Past excursions include white water rafting, cave spelunking, hiking, theatre performances, museums, and many more!

-Honors Program students register for classes at the beginning of the registration period, which guarantees that students are able to create schedules that best meet their goals.
+Honors program students register for classes at the beginning of the registration period, which guarantees students can create schedules that best meet their goals.

-Faculty offer several off-campus cultural outings, giving students the opportunity to travel throughout the state and participate in a variety of experiences.
+Faculty offers several off-campus cultural outings, allowing students to travel throughout the state and participate in a variety of experiences.

-Members of the honors program will be leaders on and off of campus.
-Designated as Louisburg Delegates, students will create positive change in the community through leadership and volunteer activities.
+Members of the honors program have opportunities to lead both on the campus and in the community.
+Designated as Louisburg Delegates, students create positive change in the neighborhood through leadership and volunteer activities.

 Special Educational Sessions

-Louisburg College's Great Futures Coach will plan training sessions, internships, and off-campus trips for honors program students.
-Students will learn about potential college majors and will have the opportunity to visit four-year universities in preparation for their next step in higher education.
-Honors program students will have the opportunity to complete internships with local businesses and non-profits that will support their educational and career goals.
+Louisburg College's Great Futures coach plans training sessions, internships, and off-campus trips for honors program students.
+Students learn about potential college majors and have the opportunity to visit four-year universities in preparation for their next step in higher education.
+The honors program students have the opportunity to complete internships with local businesses and non-profits that support their educational and career goals.